Garrett Surname Meaning, History & Origin

-Garrett Surname Genealogy
+Garrett Surname Meaning

-Garrett Resources on
+Garrett Surname Resources on The Internet

 - Ancestors of Elizabeth Garrard

 Garrards of Lambourn in Berkshire.

 - Garrett DNA Project

 Garrett and Gerrard Surname Ancestry

 - from England, Ireland, Isle of Man and SW Scotland

 England.
 Earlier versions of Garrett in England were Gerard and Gerrard in the north and Garrard in the south.
 The Gerrard spelling has remained the main spelling in Lancashire.
 Elsewhere, including London, Garrett has generally displaced Gerard, Gerrard, and Garrard.

 Lancashire.
 The Gerards, originally Fitzgerald, were from Carew castle in Pembrokeshire and moved north, first to Cheshire, and then, around 1340, to Lancashire where they were established for many centuries at Bryn near Chorley and became known as the Gerards of Bryn.